 - Observation of students in individual and group situations (speaking and listening)

 All tests and assessments are combined by teachers to make professional judgements about a student’s progress.
 These qualitative judgements are called OTJs (Overall Teacher Judgements).
-The OTJs are made in the areas of reading, writing and mathematics, and are used to monitor progress and compare students across the school, region and nation.
+The OTJs are made in the areas of key competencies, reading, writing and mathematics, and are used to monitor progress and compare students across the school, region and nation.

 Informally, teachers and other staff may report to parents by face-to-face discussions before or after school, via email or phone calls, or by written notes.
 Interviews are arranged if needed.